petergdoyle/server-perf/README.md

 # server-perf

-A project to setup and compare the performance characteristics of a variety of network servers
+A project to setup and compare the performance characteristics of a variety of HTTP accessible servers

 ![scope](https://raw.githubusercontent.com/petergdoyle/server-perf/master/img/server-perf-service-map.png)

 **Motivation**

 Understanding the performance characteristics of your application is more important these days than ever.
-There are many factors that affect performance and scalability.
+There are many factors that affect performance and scalability most notably application code.
+But it would be interesting to compare the performance characteristics and ceilings of various servers to understand those characteristics better and make accomodations to the solution design to leverage those features or be wary of their limitations.

 **Scope**